Separation Attorneys Morris County, NJ

 - Agreement was entered into under threat or coercion

 - A mutual misunderstanding led to an unenforceable agreement

 At Jacobs Berger, our separation agreement attorneys see each case we take as an opportunity to help our clients build a solid foundation for themselves and for their family.
 Our firm does not believe in the cookie-cutter legal solutions offered by some other firms.
 Our dedication to providing flexible and effective legal services has allowed us to help clients draft successful separation agreements across local Morris County communities including Denville, Randolph, Madison, Morristown, Florham Park, Morris Plains, Dover, and all of Northern New Jersey.

-To learn more about legal separations, divorce, or any other family law concerns, please contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential case assessment with one of our qualified separation and divorce attorneys.
+To learn more about legal separations, divorce, or any other family law concerns, please contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session with one of our qualified separation and divorce attorneys.